There are two main ways to go with garden safe sealants (and stains) for raised garden beds or planters.

 You can also use this over Milk Paint to protect it from the elements or you can mix (some types of) pigments into the tung oil.
 Milk Paint should be used only on the exterior of the planter.

-You can use this on all wood types.
+You can use this on concrete and on all wood types.
 Extremely dense woods such as teak and ipe, etc may require thinning with more (natural) solvent.
-Because it needs to penetrate the wood it does not go over new oil-based sealers/stains or other finishes.
+Because tung oil needs to penetrate the wood it does not go over new oil-based sealers/stains or other finishes.
 You can use it over aged penetrating oil finishes (like aged linseed oil).

 Some highly chemically sensitive folks have preferred these natural oil coatings to synthetic coatings like PolyWhey (others would find the opposite preferable).